Skip links

 in Tags

-The team of experts led by Danish scientists Eske Willerslev and Morten Rasmussen analyzes the ancient remains of one of our ancestor who lived 4000 years ago on the west coast of Greenland, on the island of Qeqertasussuk.
-The remains were found in 1986, together
+The team of experts led by Danish scientists Eske Willerslev and Morten Rasmussen analyzes the ancient remains of one of our ancestors who lived 4,000 years ago on the west coast of Greenland, on the island of Qeqertasussuk.
+The remains were found in 1986, along

 in Tags

-Svante Paabo and his collaborators demonstrate that 2% of human DNA from non-African populations derives from Neanderthal Homo, a small but significant percentage, and well above the error threshold.
-Neanderthal Homo, after all, is not totally extinct: he lives inside us.
+Svante Paabo and his collaborators demonstrate that 2% of human DNA in non-African populations derives from Neanderthals, a small but significant percentage, and well above the error threshold.
+Neanderthals, after all, are not completely extinct: they live inside us.

 January 2007